Expunctions and Nondisclosure Orders

 If someone cannot expunge their records, they may have some relief available by filing a petition to seal records.
 To be eligible for a nondisclosure order one must first successfully complete a term of deferred adjudication probation in Texas.
 When records are sealed, they are not destroyed as in the Texas expunction process.
 However, the general public’s access to them is restricted.
 Though the Texas criminal records could still be viewed by many government employees and law enforcement personnel after they have been sealed, Texas nondisclosure law allows an accused to not disclose the arrest on applications for employment and in other situations.

-We have successfully filed many petitions to expunge and seal arrest records in Texas courts…
+The Law Office of Scott C. Smith has successfully files many petitions to expunge and seal arrest records in Texas courts…